gldiazcardenas/phonebook-challenge/PhoneBook/README.md

 ### Architecture Definition ###

 Considered as 3-tier architecture, being composed by: 1.
-Web tier + 2.
+Presentation tier + 2.
 Application tier + 3.
-DB tier.
+Data tier.

 ![Architecture](https://github.com/gldiazcardenas/phonebook-challenge/tree/master/PhoneBook/diagram/architecture.png)

 ### Application layers ###

+At the same time, the application was splitted into multiple logical layer organized by packages inside the source
+code:

+1. Controller Layer: Contains the methods that act as interceptor of client requests.
+2. Service Layer: Contains the business logic.
+3. Model Layer: Contains the classes representing the business concepts.
+4. Repository Layer: Contains classes that allow to access persistent data.